Rewatching Star Wars – The machete order

 Discovering the machete order makes me wish that I could have experienced the saga for the first time in this way, and I hope that you all enjoy it too.

 As a side note, if possible, I will always watch the pre 1997 versions of Episodes IV to VI.
-I’m not adversed to cleaning things up, but some of the special effects added are ridiculous (Jabba squeeling when Han walks over his tail), the additional scenes are uncalled for, (what was with the additional scenes and stupid new song in Jabba’s Palace) and of course, who can forget, that HAN SHOT FIRST.Thank you for reading!
-GirlGeekUpNorth x
+I’m not adversed to cleaning things up, but some of the special effects added are ridiculous (Jabba squeeling when Han walks over his tail), the additional scenes are uncalled for, (what was with the additional scenes and stupid new song in Jabba’s Palace) and of course, who can forget, that HAN SHOT FIRST.Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter